 Courses will be applied to the Plan based on the Terms defined in Transcript Definition > Terms that are applied to the Course/Section.

 Note: Before beginning to use Academic Plan, please verify that terms are set up properly on the Transcript Definitions page Terms tab.
-In a K-12 District, the Terms and Transcript Terms should be similar.
+In a K-12 District, the Terms and Transcript Terms should be similar between Middle and High Schools.
+If a Middle School uses Quarters, for example, and in the Transcript Definition they use Terms 1-4, the High School needs to have Terms 1-4 mapped.
 It is important that Semester Headings and State Term Codes be mapped accurately.
 Additionally, Courses need to have the correct Subject, Department, Credits and Term, and Sections need to have the correct Term.
 For Middles Schools using the Academic Plan, courses are normally tagged only by Department rather than Subject, unless the course counts toward Graduation Requirements.

 For Parents and Students to fully utilize the Academic Plan Entry page, full permissions (Read, Insert, Update, and Delete) should be granted to the Academic Plan (APC) and Read permissions to Classes (SEC) in Portal Groups.